 In the content area of Identifying and Interpreting Ideas and Details, students were expected to construct meaning by recognizing explicit or implicit ideas and details and making inferences about the relationships between these ideas and details.

-Multiple-choice question 28 required students to locate a key detail in a graphic novel.
+Multiple-choice question 23 required students to infer the implicit meaning of a detail in a news article.